Albania © Artur Malinowski

-Albania boasts stunning beaches, snow-capped mountains, rivers, lakes, and forests and some of the most hospitable people in Europe.
+Albania boasts beautiful beaches, snow-capped mountains, rivers, lakes and forests and some of the most hospitable people in Europe.
 Not only that, it also features Butrint, a UNESCO World Heritage Site and one of the world's archaeological wonders.
-It provides visitors with a glimpse of Mediterranean civilization from the Bronze Age through the Greek, Roman, Byzantine, Venetian and Ottoman periods.
-And if that wasn't already impressive enough, all of this is situated on top of a cliff overlooking Corfu!
+It provides visitors with a glimpse of Mediterranean civilization from the Bronze Age through the Greek, Roman, Byzantine, Venetian and Ottoman periods; and if that wasn't already impressive enough, the ancient site is situated on top of a cliff overlooking Corfu.

-Saranda in the south is known for its unforgettable beaches and colourful springs while Shkodra features the Rozafa castle, a major tourist attraction.
+Saranda in the south is known for its unforgettable beaches and colourful spring flowers while Shkodra features the Rozafa Castle, a major tourist attraction.
 Orchards burst with ochre, burnt oranges and yellows in autumn while spring sees apple and cherry blossoms carpet the roadsides.
 These seasons are the best time of year to visit Albania, as even in September it is still warm enough to swim on the southern coast.

-With both coastal and mountain holidays on offer, as well as a cultural experience of lifetime, Albania is guaranteed to knock the socks off all its first time visitors, ensuring a return visit in the not too distant future!
+With both coastal and mountain holidays on offer, as well as fascinating ancient culture, Albania is guaranteed to knock the socks off first time visitors.

 Become our Albania Travel Expert

 We are looking for contributors for our Albania travel guide.
 If you are a local, a regular traveller to Albania or a travel professional with time to contribute and answer occasional forum questions, please contact us.